johahi/borzoi-pytorch/README.md

 ## Todo
 - [ ] Test the model on more sequences to ensure equivalence to the original implementation.
-- [ ] Support reverse complement and shift augmentation
+- [ ] Support reverse complement and shift augmentation.
+- [ ] Make model configurable, currently, almost everything is hardcoded.
 - [ ] ...

 ## Misc.